andrakis/pylithp/README.md

 # pylithp
-Python version of Lithp, because C++ is too hard
+Python version of Lithp, because C++ is too hard.

+This implements a syntax-compatible version of [Lithp](https://github.com/andrakis/node-lithp) in Python.

+The benefits of this are:

+* Faster execution
+* Greater platform compatibility
+* The large library of Python modules available

+# Status

+## Version: 0.5

+Version 0.5 is now syntax compatible with [node-lithp](https://github.com/andrakis/node-lithp).

+It implements the Bootstrap parser and a small subset of the builtin library.
+The builtin library is now the primary focus so that modules work.

 ## Working so far